elm-explorations/test/README.md

 When people say “elm-test” they usually refer to either:

-- This Elm library for writing tests.
+- This Elm package for writing tests.
-- The name of the [Node.js CLI tool for running tests](https://github.com/rtfeldman/node-test-runner).
+- [rtfeldman/node-test-runner](https://github.com/rtfeldman/node-test-runner) – a CLI tool (called `elm-test`) for running tests defined using this package in the terminal.

 ## Quick Start